Book your Pneumonia vaccination online

 The vaccine is not normally given to people who have fever or are acutely unwell – vaccination should be delayed until recovery.
 As with any injection, anyone with a bleeding disorder such as haemophilia, or who is on blood-thinning medication, should inform their doctor before being vaccinated.

 The pneumonia vaccine is given routinely to all infants.
-Adults are normally offered the polysaccharide vaccine on turning 65, but may prefer to have the conjugated vaccine instead, and to have the vaccine before turning 65.
+Adults are normally offered the polysaccharide vaccine on turning 65, but may prefer to have the conjugated vaccine instead, and to be vaccinated before turning 65.
 If you would like to discuss the pneumonia vaccine you can do so with a nurse or a doctor.

 Pneumonia can be caused by many different bacteria and viruses.
 Pneumococcal vaccines only protect against the bacterial strains covered by the vaccine you receive, which are the commonest causes of bacterial pneumonia.
 The most common cause of viral pneumonia is flu – for which annual vaccination is also a sensible precaution.